go-vikunja/vikunja/docs/content/doc/development/mage.md

 # Mage

 Vikunja uses [Mage](https://magefile.org/) to script common development tasks and even releasing.
-Mage is a pure go solution which allows for greater flexibility and things like better paralelization.
+Mage is a pure go solution which allows for greater flexibility and things like better parallelization.

-This document explains what taks are available and what they do.
+This document explains what tasks are available and what they do.

 {{< table_of_contents >}}